yangfawu/demoDay/README.md

 # Recipedia
-A website built in the span of 4 days that allows users to look up a recipe on our database based on the ingredients they have in their cupboard.
+A website built within 4 days that allows users to look up a recipe on our database based on the ingredients they have in their cupboard.

 *Authors*:
 - Yangfa (Client-Database Interaction Javascript Code)